 We are GVLIP.
-We champion the inclusion of newcomers in Greater Victoria.
+We champion the inclusion of newcomers in the Capital Region

-Our community equity table as well as our employment, health, and housing tables regularly share resources such as our report on “Racism In Greater Victoria“.
-All current resources and reports can be found below.
+We have four priority areas: employment, health, housing, and equity.
+Our working groups (sector tables) regularly create resources such as our report on “Racism In Greater Victoria“.
+All current resources and reports can be found in the priority areas below.

 GVLIP Employment Resources